MicrosoftDocs/learn/learn-pr/azure/connect-iot-hololens-azure-digital-twins-unity/includes/7-exercise-create-ui.md

 ## Customize colors for data ranges in UI

 1. Navigate to **Assets** > **ScriptableObjects** > **Telemetry Range Data** in the Project window.
-1. Select one of the four Telemetry ranges:
+1. Select one of the four telemetry ranges:

    - **RangeAmbientTemperature**
    - **RangePower**